East Granby Little League Evaluation Process

 - 3: Average Skills: Player shows they are capable of performing the task.
 Skill level in the middle of the group you are evaluating.
 With coaching can improve.

 - 4: Above Average Skills: Player possess better athletic ability and shows good mechanics and strength.
-A diamond in the rough.

 Each player being evaluated will be throwing a ball to a volunteer at that station.
 The player will be evaluated on technique throwing the ball, velocity and accuracy.
 The evaluator will be looking for proper arm position, how accurately the ball is thrown and with how much velocity.